Olsro/reddit-ipod-guides/guides/gapless-lagless-oldapple.md

 ## Disadvantages
 - The "repeat one" feature will become kinda pointless since it will be albums based, so you will need yourself to press the rewind button at the end of the song to play it again.
 But if you really love a specific song, you can still extract it yourself to an individual file and make as much exceptions as you need to put your "best songs of all time" in one playlist that you will maintain.
 - You will not know anymore what artists made/composed a specific song and what is the title of the currently played song (but you can still Shazam your docked iPod or open a .m4a album music file on Foobar2000 to see again all the titles that are contained in the album individually). iTunes can see the titles of each chapters each when you play a song, though.
+I provide also a solution to abuse the "lyrics" feature to include the titles of the chapters instead so you can keep seeing the titles if your iPod supports seeing lyrics.
 - You can't rate an individual chapter which means you will rate directly the whole album file and your smart playlists will update accordingly
 - Your iTunes music library will look kinda messy on your computer
 - You will lose flexibility and have to stick with full albums when you transfer music